choudharikiranv15/AI-Powered-PDF-Question-Generator/Readme.md

    - Click **"Generate with AI"**.

 5. **View Output**:
-   - You'll see the original page and a newly generated AI question based on its context.
+   - You’ll see the original PDF page on the left.
+   - On the right, a new AI-generated **multiple-choice question with four options** will appear.
+   - The **correct answer will be highlighted in green**.

 ---